ntcho/Sunrin2017/README.md

 # Sunrin2017
-Sunrin archive of Nathan Cho
+Sunrin archive of 2017, the second grade in Sunrin, by Nathan Cho

 ## About the repository
 #### Archive of Sunrin Internet Highschool's software education.